Here's the "Troll Pi" or "Pi equals 4" image.

 All of the following facts are true:

-- The picture describes a sequence of curves.
+- Panels one to four describe a sequence of curves.
 (Here, "curve" is a generic term referring to any continuous line, be it straight or crooked or curved.)

-- This sequence of curves converges on a limit curve.
+- The sequence of curves converges uniformly on a limit.

 - It is not a sawtoothed curve.